 Words by Esther McLaren and Image by Tobias Kraus.

 View original print design below

 Laura O’Connell Rapira describes herself as a ‘possibilist’ these days, but her path in life has taken her from being a struggling teen in search of a tribe, to being Bloods, to being a mentor and a bit of a hippy.
-Now, in her role as director of campaigns at ActionStation, she works on empowering New Zealanders to act collectively to make change possible.
+Now, in her role as director of ActionStation, she works on empowering New Zealanders to act collectively to make change possible.